Cooney Lees Morgan Supercharges Its Resource Management Expertise

 CLM has always had a strong local authority practice and the team currently acts for a number of regional, city and district councils throughout the Bay of Plenty, Gisborne and Opotiki.
 “The upcoming reforms are going to be a huge undertaking for them.
 They’re going to have many new and different responsibilities so we’re expanding our team so we can continue to provide the expert advice that’s required to our local government clients who we love.”

-In addition, the firm is keen to assist more private clients, particularly in regions such as the Waikato where there’s no conflict of interest with local council authorities.
+In addition, our Tauranga law firm is keen to assist more private clients, particularly in regions such as the Waikato where there’s no conflict of interest with local council authorities.

 “We’re certainly looking to grow our resource management business outside of the Bay of Plenty with private clients such as land developers.
 Our new team member Kate Stubbing will spearhead those efforts.
 She’s a senior lawyer who’s come from a big national firm with a practice that’s very similar to ours, so she’s able to hit the ground running.
 But she also has a strong private client background.”